Giuseppe Gariboldi

 Giuseppe (Francesco Gabriele Patrizio Gaspare) Gariboldi (17 March 1833, Macerata - 12 April 1905, Castelraimondo) was an Italian flautist and composer.

 In 1856, after studies with Giuseppe D'Aloe, he moved to Paris, where he worked as a composer and flute virtuoso.
 From 1859 to 1861, he concerted in Belgium, Netherlands, England and Austria.
 During the Franco-Prussian War, in 1870, he worked in the Red Cross.
 From 1871 to 1895, he taught flute and composition at the college Rollen (now Lycée Jacques-Decour) in Paris.
 In 1905, he returned with his family in Italy.

 His works include numerous flute pieces (both solo and with piano accompaniment).
-A few of his studies and études are still used in teaching, namely Etudes mignonnes op.
-131, 20 Petites Etudes op.
+A few of his studies and études are still used in teaching, namely Études mignonnes op.
+131, 20 Petites Études op.
 132, Exercices journaliers op.
-89 and 15 Etudes modernes et progressives.
+89 and 15, and Études modernes et progressives.
 Gariboldi also composed many songs and three operettas.